PEW35MINISTRY/website/README.md

 # Encouraging Prayer
-Site is live at: https://encouragingprayer.org/
+Site is live at: Learn More at: [encouragingprayer.org](https://encouragingprayer.org/)

 The **Encouraging Prayer Mobile Application** will connect students in prayer partnerships and provide Christian youth group communication, event sharing, and curated media content.